Moving from one ESP to another can be actually easier than you think. Ready to jump in? Let's go!

 4. Complete the domain validation process

-Validating a domain helps you with your overall delivery as well as making your recipients feel confident the mail is from you.
-Look for our "How to verify your domain" article in our Help Center where we offer a step by step guide (there's a video included!).
+Validating a domain helps you with your overall delivery.
+It also can make your recipients feel confident the mail is from you.
+Look for our "How to verify your domain" article in our Help Center.
+There, we offer a step by step guide (with a video included!).

 5. Set up an unsubscribe mechanism

 Setting up a good Unsubscribe mechanism, one where recipients can easily opt-out, saves you tons of time, money and angry users.
-You can customize this link to show text that you prefer or even design a colorful unsubscribe page to convert opt-outs into opt-ins.
+You can customize this link to show text that you prefer.
+You can even design a colorful unsubscribe page to convert opt-outs into opt-ins.

-Warming up your domain(s) makes it easier to build a good sending reputation and it improves your chances of getting your emails into your subscriber’s inboxes.
+Warming up your domain(s) makes it easier to build a good sending reputation.
+It can improve your chances of getting your emails into your subscriber’s inboxes.
 This needs to be done not only when you migrate to Elastic Email but also when moving to any ESP in general.